2024 European Parliament election in Ireland: Electoral system

 Thirteen MEPs were elected in 2019.
 However, the last candidate elected in Dublin and in South did not take their seats until January 2020, as part of the post-Brexit redistribution of seats.
 Ireland was allocated an additional seat in 2023 after a pre-election assessment of the parliament composition based on the most recent population figures.
-The Electoral Commission recommended this seat be given to Midlands–North-West, with the transfer of County Laois and County Offaly from Ireland South.
+The Electoral Commission recommended this seat be given to Midlands–North-West, with the transfer of County Laois and County Offaly from the South constituency.
 This change was implemented by the Electoral (Amendment) Act 2023.

 Franchise

-Irish citizens and other non-Irish EU citizens residing in the country are entitled to vote in the European elections in Ireland, provided that they are registered to vote for EU elections and that they compiled a statutory declaration issued by the local authority of their residence.
-Irish citizens residing abroad cannot vote for an election or referendum in Ireland.
+Irish citizens and other non-Irish EU citizens residing in the country are entitled to vote in the European elections in Ireland, provided that they are registered to vote for EU elections and that they have submitted a statutory declaration issued by the local authority of their residence.
+Irish citizens residing abroad cannot vote in Ireland in a referendum or election, including European election.
 In addition, those eligible to vote must turn 18 years old by election day at the latest.